 There are several environmental features that factor into the prices that the broker may want to charge.
 At a basic level, a broker typically already knows something about the price of energy to be delivered in the future from its interactions with the wholesale market.
 It may also want to forecast demand and supply of customers for the target timeslot.
-Two major factors in the determination of this demand and supply are (i) the estimated or realized load and supply for timeslots preceding the target timeslot, and (ii) the weather forecast conditions for the target timeslot.
+Major factors in the determination of this demand and supply include (i) the estimated or realized load and supply for timeslots preceding the target timeslot, (ii) the weather forecast conditions for the target timeslot, and (iii) customer load-shifting behaviors in response to exercise of curtailment or regulating capacity.